- Get to know and learn from one of South African foremost food experts

 - Spend an immersive foodie weekend indulging in your passion and learning new skills

-- Tips on equipment, ingredients and how to best store pastry
+- Tips on how to make the best of seasonal produce

 - Common mistakes and how to fix it

 - Easy to follow fail-safe recipes including brand new recipes from Karen’s latest cookbook

 - Enjoy a full weekend in the beating heart of the Karoo’s larder making new friends